Radovan Lale Djuric

 Radovan Lale Djuric (May 1945 – April 2014) was a Serbian-American artist and the founder of the Nis Art Foundation.

+Early life and education

+Radovan Lale Djuric, who went by "Lale", was born on May 7, 1945 in Niš, Yugoslavia (now Serbia).

+He studied at the College of Architecture at the University of Niš in Niš.

+Career

-Radovan "Lale" Djuric, widely known simply as "Lale" started studying art at the College of Architecture in Nis, Serbia.
-After his studies in Nis, Radovan Lale Djuric went on to work at the National Theatre in Belgrade, Serbia as a set designer before studying fine art in Belgrade, Venice, Amsterdam, and Paris.
+After his studies in Niš, Djuric worked at the National Theatre in Belgrade, Serbia as a set designer before studying fine art in Belgrade, Venice, Amsterdam, and Paris.
+Djuric went on to work with the Dalmas design firm in Paris before moving to the United States for the remainder of his career.

-Lale went on to work with the Dalmas design firm in Paris before moving to the United States for the remainder of his career.
-After moving to the United States in the 1970s, he set up his own gallery space called "Lale's space" on East 72nd street in Manhattan, NY.
-Lale displayed his own artwork, including his large folding panels.
+After moving to the United States in the 1970s, he set up his own gallery space called "Lale's Space" on East 72nd street in Manhattan, New York.
+Djuric displayed his own artwork, including his large folding panels.

+Personal life and death

+Djuric and his wife Marlene had one child, a son named William.

+Djuric died in April 2014 at the age of 68, and was laid to rest in his native Serbia.